 Have you ever been an inmate at San Diego Central Jail?
 Do you have a family member or friend that is an inmate there?
 Have you ever been to visit a prisoner there?

 If so, then please leave a comment below about it.
 Write down your experience so that other people can find out what to expect.

 Things you could write in your review:

 Everyone’s who has been put in jail has at least one story to tell about it.
 Why were you locked up?
 How did the guards treat you?
 What happened to you while you were locked up?
 How did you get along with the other inmates?
 How did going to jail affect your life?

 Send a Message to Your Cell Mate

 Did you meet some cool folks in jail?
 Do you want to talk to someone from jail?
 Leave a message for them here.

-Say wassup to people locked up at San Diego Central Jail
+Send a message to people incarcerated at San Diego Central Jail

 Links and Resources